dkrichards86/twitter-sentiment/README.md

 The API is built on [Flask](http://flask.pocoo.org/) and connects to a SQLite3 database.

+### Bot
+The sentiment Bot publishes stats to Twitter on a cron.

+[Tweepy](http://www.tweepy.org/) is used to handle publishing.

 ## Usage
 This platform is built on [Python3](https://www.python.org/download/releases/3.0/).
 This assumes you have a Python3 environment enabled.